Cape Charles, Virginia

 Today, Cape Charles thrives as both a local residential community and a destination for vacationers.

-The town has a nice public beach right on the Bay and the historic downtown has a number of nice restaurants and shops to visit.
+The town has a public beach right on the Bay and the historic downtown has a number of restaurants and shops to visit.
 Many travelers arrive by boat, making use of the town’s convenient marina facilities.
-Golfers are drawn by the the two signature courses, designed by Arnold Palmer and Jack Nicklaus, available at Bay Creek Resort, and nature-lovers enjoy visiting nearby state parks and wildlife refuges.
+Golfers are drawn by Bay Creek Resort’s Arnold Palmer and Jack Nicklaus signature courses, and nature-lovers enjoy visiting nearby state parks and wildlife refuges.

 Cape Charles has received national attention on the HGTV shows Beachfront Bargain Hunt and House Hunters.